Open Training Courses

 Focussing on specific areas of helpline work they will give you an in-depth understanding, allowing you to develop robust working practices and policies to better support your team, service users and the service provision.

-Once you have booked your place on an online training course, on the Helplines Partnership website, you will receive an email with an invitation to join the online training course.
+Once you have booked your place on a Virtual Open training course, on the Helplines Partnership website, you will receive an email with an invitation to join the online training course.

-The online helpline training courses run from 10 am - 4 pm with regularly scheduled breaks.
+The Virtual Open training courses run from 10 am - 4 pm with regularly scheduled breaks.
 There will be opportunities to work with other participants on the training course to learn from and with other helpline professionals.
 You'll receive some materials to look at before your online training.

 You will receive an email reminder a week before your training course with some pre-checks that we will ask you to do to make sure that you are set up and able to access the training on the day.
 We will also ask you to have a look at some of the training exercises so that you can think about them and how they apply to the service your organisation provides.

-You need a device that connects to the internet to take part in the online helpline training.
+You need a device that connects to the internet.
 It would be best if you can join the training from a laptop or PC but you could also join using a smartphone.
 You will need audio to be able to participate in the training.

-Yes, we will have a course facilitator who will be available for the duration of the course, as well as our trainer, our facilitator will be able to support you during the course.
+Yes, we will have a course facilitator who will be available for the duration of the course, as well as our trainer.

 The training course is a safe space, we will not record the training or keep a record of the discussions that take place.
 If however we are alerted to a specific safeguarding issue then we will follow our safeguarding policy.